-- Dr. Trubitt is past-president of the Caddo Conference Organization, a group established to promote interest in and knowledge of the archeology, history, and ethnology of the Caddo area and the Caddo Indians.The annual Caddo Conference was last held in Arkansas in, 2015 hosted by the Arkansas Archeological Survey and Henderson State University in Arkadelphia.
+- Dr. Trubitt is editor-elect for Southeastern Archaeology, the official journal of the Southeastern Archaeological Conference and will serve as editor from 2018-2020.
+She is past-president of the Caddo Conference Organization, a group established to promote interest in and knowledge of the archeology, history and ethnology of the Caddo area and the Caddo Indians.The annual Caddo Conference was last held in Arkansas in, 2015 hosted by the Arkansas Archeological Survey and Henderson State University in Arkadelphia.

 Mary Beth D. Trubitt, PhD

 1100 Henderson St.